NHS Lanarkshire logo

 What is Pregnancy related Pelvic Girdle Pain?

-PPGP can be very common in pregnancy with around one in three women experiencing symptoms at some point in their pregnancy.
+PPGP can be very common in pregnancy with around one in three women getting symptoms at some point in their pregnancy.

-PPGP describes any type of discomfort around your pelvis such as,
+PPGP describes any type of discomfort around your pelvis in these areas:

 • Lower back